SMSIMKO/Group-4-Project-/README.md

 - Chuck

 ## Project Description
-Exploring the Pandemic's Impact on the NASDAQ and S&P 500.
+Exploring the Pandemic's Impact on the Real Estate Market.

 ## Questions to be answered
-- Pandemics impact on the Nasdaq.
+- Pandemics impact on Sales Prices.
+- Interest rates.
-- Pandemics impact on the S&P.
+- Pandemics impact on the days on market.
 - Are there any comparisons between the data for both.
-- How do each project for the future.
+- Rental prices and new construction statistics.

 ## Data sets to be used
 - Google Sheets